Gabriel Bargen, Ph.D., CCC-A/SLP

 Office: Idaho Center for Health Research

-Health care utilization, multivariate analyses, large datasets (EHRs)
+Health care utilization, Research methodology, Analyses of large datasets (EHRs)

-The first 15 years of my career was in a lab working in the cognitive and neuropsychological deficits attributed to chronic substance abuse.
-I am currently part of the Center of Excellence in Primary Care Education, evaluating interprofessional trainees and the interprofessional team.
-The other major emphasis is the health care utilization of patients with complicated health issues.
-To explore this I work with others to examine this in adults at the VA Medical Center and in pediatrics in conjunction with the Post-Doctoral Fellowship, I co-direct.
+The first 15 years of my career I grew up in a National Institute of Health funded laboratory at the University of Oklahoma, researching cognitive and neuropsychological deficits attributed to chronic substance abuse.
+Currently, I collaborate with ISU faculty and students on their projects and as part of the Boise VAMC’s Center of Excellence in Primary Care Education, I collaborate in evaluating interprofessional trainees and the interprofessional team.
+I also co-direct the ISU/St Luke’s Post-Doctoral Fellowship in Applied Research.
+The major emphasis of my recent work is health care utilization particularly in patients with complicated health issues.

 The most significant contribution has been in the form of applied biostatistics.
-With the advancing of statistical techniques and the specialization within healthcare disciplines to the exclusion of new statistical knowledge, there is a need for individual applied biostatisticians to work with researchers to guiding the use advanced univariate and multivariate statistical techniques to properly analyze and report data from a variety of studies.
-This is especially true when dealing with large data situations as found in today’s electronic medical records.
-My role is in the development, execution and interpretation on an analytic strategy.
+With the advancement of statistical techniques and the specialization within healthcare disciplines to the exclusion of new statistical knowledge, there is a need for applied biostatisticians to work with researchers, guiding the use advanced univariate and multivariate statistical techniques to properly analyze and report data.
+The same situation applies for the healthcare industry as it strives for improvement.
+Nowhere is the truer than in large data situations, as found in today’s electronic medical records.
+My role is in the development, execution and interpretation using the most appropriate analytic strategy.

 Weppner, W., Davis, K., Tivis, R., Willis, J., Fisher, A., King, I., Smith, C. S. (2018).
 Impact of a Complex Chronic Care Patient Case Conference on Quality and Utilization.
 Translational Behavioral Medicine, 8(3), 366–374. https://academic.oup.com/tbm/article/8/3/366/5001940